maschhoff/cometblue/openHAB/Readme.md

-#openHAB integration
+# openHAB integration
 1. Install Exec Binding on your openHAB
 2. Install curl if you dont have it
+3. edit cometblue.things with the right MAC (you will find them on the HeatingServer with "hcitool lescan")
-3. add this config files and scripts
+4. add this config files and scripts